Co-Intelligence Logo The Co-Intelligence Institute

 Donate Legal Notices

-Note: The Canadian experiment was one form of citizen consensus council.
+Note: This Canadian experiment was one form of citizen consensus council.

-Like Congressperson Markey observed about the Boston consensus conference, Maclean's editors suggested that "the process that led to the writing of the draft could be extended to address other issues."
-Assistant Managing Editor Robert Marshall noted that a parliamentary committee, a governmental consultative initiative, and a $27 million Citizens' Forum on Canada's Future that past efforts had all failed to create real dialogue among citizens about constructive solutions -- even though those efforts involved 400,000 Canadians in focus groups, phone calls and mail-in reporting.
-"The experience of the Maclean's forum indicates that if a national dialogue ever does take place, it would be an extremely productive process."
+Maclean's editors suggested that "the process that led to the writing of the draft could be extended to address other issues."
+Assistant Managing Editor Robert Marshall noted that a parliamentary committee, a governmental consultative initiative, and a $27 million Citizens' Forum on Canada's Future had all failed to create real dialogue among citizens about constructive solutions -- even though those efforts involved 400,000 Canadians in focus groups, phone calls and mail-in reporting.
+He concluded that "The experience of the Maclean's forum indicates that if a national dialogue ever does take place, it would be an extremely productive process."

 For a larger blow-up of the Maclean's cover and a photo of the group involved, click here (750K)

-For the full story -- pdfs of the eleven articles Maclean's issued on this subject in 1991 -- click below::
+For pieces of the full story -- pdfs of the eleven articles Maclean's issued on this subject in 1991 -- click below.
+We particularly recommend "The 12 Who Shared" and "A Weekend of Candor".
+[For the entire July 1, 1991 issue of Maclean's, see their archived version.]

 Home || What's New || Search || Who We Are || Co-Intelligence || Our Work || Projects || Contact || Don't Miss || Articles || Topics || Books || Links || Subscribe || Take Action || Donate || Legal Notices